0x9ONU/Obsidian-Notes/4 - Senior Year/Spring 2026/Gender/Final Paper/Identity Abuse within a Bedroom Pop Confessional -  A Media Critque of WillyRodriguezWasTaken’s Final Album.md

 Just some aforementioned tragedy (I love you, I love you)
 ```

 The second line provides an important theme that is mentioned throughout the rest of the album’s runtime: the battle between destiny vs. tragedy.
-It is here that the protagonist realizes

-- Scars not being genetic means they have to come from somewhere
-- The protag was not destined to be with this person, but instead it was a tragedy of events that led him to being hurt and scarred by this toxic relationship
-- They do not blame fate, but rather blames themselves for getting to this point
+Up to this point, the protagonist thought that it was destiny to fall in love and get hurt by his abuse; almost as if it was in his nature to end up how he was.
+However, in a glimpse of sobriety, he instead realizes that a string of unfortunate choices and events led him to where he is.
+He does not blame fate; rather, he blames himself for letting this happen.
+His thoughts are reinforced by the first line as he admits that he was not born with scars as he was

 ```ad-quote
 title: **wetdream** 4:PC:1-4